Starry nights. Open trails. Winter adventures that sharpen the senses.

 Glencore Forrest

-There’s something satisfying about seeking out hidden wonders.
-When you head down a damp forest trail in the middle of winter, eyes low to the ground, you start to see it differently.
+As you head down a damp trail in the middle of winter, eyes low to the ground, you start to see our forests differently.
 At Ghost Mushroom Lane on the Limestone Coast (16km outside of Mount Gambier) pine needles glisten and the air fills with the rich scent of rain-soaked earth.
-After dark, a local expert leads you into the forest — torch in hand, stories at the ready.
+After dark, a local expert leads you into the forest - torch in hand and stories at the ready.
 They know exactly where to look, and what to listen for.
-In the right conditions, you see them: glowing faintly green against the forest floor — a light show born from the natural chemical reaction between fungal enzymes and oxygen.
-It’s a fleeting experience, appearing for just a few weeks each year, usually in May and June.
-You’ll also uncover another kind of winter treasure in the Adelaide Hills, where truffle dogs lead you through crisp paddocks in search of black gold — best enjoyed shaved over warm pasta during a long, lazy lunch.
+In the right conditions, you see them: faintly glowing white against the forest floor.
+It’s a light show born from the natural chemical reaction between fungal enzymes and oxygen.
+This fleeting experience appears for just a few weeks each year, usually in May and June.
+You’ll also uncover another kind of winter treasure in the Adelaide Hills, where truffle dogs lead you through crisp paddocks in search of black gold - best enjoyed shaved over warm pasta during a long, lazy lunch.

 Time to check in and wind down.